-Figure 7: Diagram of approach to assess water sources affecting a CRAM AA showing an oblique view of the watershed.
-After identifying the portion of the aerial imagery that constitutes the area of the watershed directly contributing to the AA, assess the condition of the freshwater sources in a 2 km region (represented by yellow line) upstream of the AA (represented with red box).
+Figure Diagram 7: approach to assess water sources affecting a CRAM AA showing an oblique view of the watershed.
+After identifying the portion of the aerial imagery that constitutes the area of the watershed directly contributing to the AA, assess the freshwater sources in a 2 km region (represented by yellow line) of upstream the AA (represented by the red box).